microprediction/microprediction/README.md

 Just to lean on the differences, the [TimeMachines](https://github.com/microprediction/timemachines) package is traditional open-source software for *point-estimates* and confidence, whereas the [Microprediction](https://github.com/microprediction/microprediction) client offers live crowd based *distributional* prediction.
 But the similarity is that hundreds of algorithms compete at [Microprediction](https://github.com/microprediction/microprediction) and quite a few of the [TimeMachines](https://github.com/microprediction/timemachines) algorithms (see [/skaters](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters)) are involved, drawn from packages like [river](https://github.com/online-ml/river), [pydlm](https://github.com/wwrechard/pydlm), [tbats](https://github.com/intive-DataScience/tbats), [pmdarima](http://alkaline-ml.com/pmdarima/), [statsmodels.tsa](https://www.statsmodels.org/stable/tsa.html), [neuralprophet](https://neuralprophet.com/), Facebook [Prophet](https://facebook.github.io/prophet/), Uber's [orbit](https://eng.uber.com/orbit/), Facebook's [greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) and more.
 Some are open source (look for CODE badges on [leaderboards](https://www.microprediction.org/leaderboard.html)) but others are private to their author.

-If you need live distributional predictions too, knock yourself out.
-My company funds the platform because algorithms that help solve your problem might also help solve mine.
-The marginal cost of their doing both is tiny.

-On the flip side you can:
-  - Contribute predictive intelligence, win beer money (see [competitions](https://www.microprediction.com/competitions)) and then trash talk people in our slack channel.
-About $50,000 a year in prizes complements the scientific motivations.
-  - Automatically benchmark your work or find unexpected [uses](https://www.microprediction.org/browse_streams.html) to include in your next paper.
-You just need to know [how to predict data streams](https://www.microprediction.com/make-predictions), which amounts to modifying a Python script and running it.

-It's up to you if you choose to reveal your code.

 # [Memorable Unique Identifiers](https://github.com/microprediction/muid) and other platform repos